How to Sleep When Your Stressors Keep You Awake

 I admit that this happens to me often, especially during the peak of the workweek.
 Despite the fact that my body has been screaming for sleep, I just can’t do it, because my mind refuses to stop thinking about the things that I still have to do.
 A part of me even feels guilty about wanting to spend the time to sleep, instead of using it to finish any of my tasks.

-During stressful times, the levels of cortisol, the stress hormone, are increased.
+stress hormone, are increased.
 The increase in levels gives one enough energy to respond to the stressor.

 Yet, as we experience, high levels of cortisol brought about by excessive stress disturbs our sleep.